 Please note that this course entails occasional costs to students for the use of outside facilities.
 The use of these facilities is essential to the satisfactory completion of the course.
-In some modules up to \$25 a week may be required eg Gym Facilities at \$6.00 lesson.
+In some modules up to \$20 a week may be required eg Gym Facilities at \$6.00 lesson.

-The level 2 Senior First Aid Certificate costs \$65
+The level 2 Senior First Aid Certificate costs \$65 (Invoiced in Term 1)

-Course: Work Studies Annual Subject Fee: \$20 for Student workbook
+Course: Work Studies

+Annual Subject Fee: \$20 for Student Workbook